 - If children are involved and if child support has been accepted

 - Contributions of the spouse during the time of the marriage

 - Income and earning capacity of the spouses

 While the state does provide information and guidelines on determining temporary or permanent spousal or child support, it is important that you contact a Long Island family law attorney when going through a divorce or have to handle matters involving child custody.

 There are various factors that could affect the overall amount of maintenance or alimony that you receive and a divorce lawyer in Nassau & Suffolk County, NY can help you.

 How Do I File a Violation of Child Support?

 In some situations, a spouse that is ordered to pay support for children or alimony will fail to meet their financial obligation.
-In these cases, an attorney may be able to help.
+In these cases, a Long Island family law attorney may be able to help.
 If a spouse falls in contempt of their judgment, a motion may be brought forth to obtain the monetary sum that has been violated.

 85 Years Serving the Community of Amityville, NY